 Use the three SolarWinds URLs when configuring your Identity Provider (IdP) for integration with SolarWinds Application Management products.

 Find the following information from the Identity Provider and enter it in the fields provided:

 Single Logout URL (optional)

 Identity Provider X.509 certificate, provided in a PEM format with a proper prefix and suffix.
 See example below.

 Save the configuration.

-Click the toggle on the right side of the SAML pane to enable SAML integration for the organization.
+Click the Enable SAML integration toggle.
 Organization members except the owner will be logged out of all SolarWinds Application Management products.

 Organization members can log in either via the IdP or the dedicated login screen that is available from the login screen (see Log in with SSO credentials).

 For a member to be able to use IdP-initiated login, set the NameID attribute to user.email value.
 The member must be known to the provider and exist in PaperTrail, Pingdom, Loggly, or AppOptics.

 If a user is removed from your IdP and removed from the list of service accounts (if applicable), the user's access to your organization and its data is removed.
 The user is still listed as a member of the organization in the Users screen of the Organization Settings but has no products enabled.
 See Remove a user from your organization for more information.